drwpow/pipeline/readme.md

 ### Post-setup

-⚠️ **Important**: this script installed [a patched version of IBM Plex Sans][perplexed] the terminal theme needs.
-But this script can’t change your terminal font.
-Change the font in your terminal (either Terminal or [iTerm][iterm]) to “Perplexed” in order for the theme to work correctly.
+Change the font in your terminal to the newly-installed “Perplexed” font in order for the icons to work correctly.
+Many terminals don’t allow changing this via the shell, so this is a manual change.

+✨Also grab an awesome terminal background from [here][awesome-terminal-backgrounds].

 ### …Now what?